Jump to navigation

 Islamic Era (12th to 17th Century):

 The Islamic era brought about several changes in the head-dress in India.
 Muslims brought their own form of turban which was stylized after Persian / Arabian culture.
 According to Jamila Brij Bhushan in the Muslim period ‘The caps worn were of many shapes pointed with a boss at the tip, conical with broad, upturned brim, triangular or pointed.
-Sometimes it was down-shape with seems visible in the middle’.
+Sometimes it was a down shape with seems visible in the middle.
 Akbar gave immense importance to turban.
-It is said that he even changed his turban style from Mughlai to the Hindustani, which encouraged a lot of Hindus to wear turban.
+It is said that he even changed his turban style from Mughlai to Hindustani, which encouraged a lot of Hindus to wear turban.

 - By Dr. Gautam Chatterjee, Pugree-Head Dress Heritage of India.